 A person can be trained to focus away from their pain using selective focus.
-For example, an athlete can injure him or herself during a game, and not feel the pain because the brain has shut off the awareness of that part of the body.
+For example, an athlete can injure him or herself during a game and not feel the pain because the brain has shut off the awareness of that part of the body.
 The athlete was focused on winning the game and blocked the pain sensation.
 We can tap into this same power of selected focus and quite literally take our minds off the pain.
-Hypnosis can also help activate the pain control centers in the body to increase and release endorphins, the body’s natural analgesics.
+Hypnosis can also help activate the pain control centers in the body to increase and release endorphins, our body’s natural analgesics.

 Hypnosis works to calm the nervous system allowing for pain relief and the body’s own self-healing mechanisms to work better.
-When you’re in pain, the nervous system jumps into a “fight-or-flight” state, which creates tension in the body that can both perpetuate the cycle of pain, and stand in the way of healing.
+When you’re in pain, the nervous system jumps into a “fight-or-flight” state which creates tension in the body that can both perpetuate the cycle of pain, and stand in the way of healing.
 Calming the nervous system is a powerful healing tool.

 Self-hypnosis isn’t difficult to learn.
 It feels quite relaxing and can be a useful tool for at home pain relief.
 The best part is there are no side effects like there are with pain medications or even Advil or Tylenol.

 Our imagination is so powerful.
 It can create vivid imagery to activate our senses.
 Whether generating a cooling or numbing sensation, creating a healing garden or revivifying a happy memory, the images can be brought to life using sight, sound and scent.
 Suffering and pain can be alleviated simply by closing our eyes and entering the amazing world of our imagination.
 Imagery, hypnosis, mindfulness meditation and aromatherapy should be part of every pain protocol.